Reviews You Can Rely On

 Packed Size

-Our final test metric is packed size.
 Even in your car, there is limited room for lugging all the camping gear around, especially if you have a family.
-None of these mats come close to the compactness of a backpacking sleeping pad, with the possible exceptions of the NEMO Quasar and the Therm-a-Rest NeoAir Topo Luxe, both of which are impressively small.
-Packed size is still a consideration, however, when selecting a camping mattress.
+None of these mats comes close to the compactness of a backpacking sleeping pad, with the possible exception of the NEMO Quasar, which is impressively small.
+Packed size is still a consideration when selecting a camping mattress.

-We looked at all the models in their stuff sacks side-by-side and rated them based on what was the largest (lowest score) and smallest (highest score).
+We looked at all the models in their stuff sacks side by side and rated them based on size: largest (lowest score) and smallest (highest score).
 The emerging pattern is clear — the thicker, more comfortable foam core mats have a larger packed size, while the less comfortable air mats can stow away in smaller spaces.
-However, the NEMO Roamer has a neat trick of packing into half the height without being twice the width, making it much more maneuverable.
+However, the NEMO Roamer has a neat trick: it packs to half its height without doubling its width, making it much more maneuverable.

-The most packable models are the Klymit Insulated Double V, which can sleep two, the NEMO Quasar, and the Therm-a-Rest NeoAir Topo Luxe.
+The most packable models are the Klymit Insulated Double V, which can sleep two, and the NEMO Quasar.
 None of these mats are the most comfortable in our review, but they pack down small enough to fit in your luggage and won't take up too much space in the SUV if you need mattresses for the whole family.
-The Exped MegaMat models features a side-opening carrying bag, which is great for sloppy packing and holds extra bedding.
-They are are super bulky but we generally feel the bulk is worth it, especially because they are so fast to pack.
+The Exped MegaMat models feature a side-opening carrying bag, which is great for sloppy packing and holds extra bedding.
+They are super bulky, but we generally feel the bulk is worth it, especially because they are so fast to pack.

 camping mattress - the megamat auto (left) is massive relative to the coleman silver...